Betye Saar: Letter campaign

 In the late 1990s, Saar was a recognizable and vocal critic of artist Kara Walker's work.
-Kara Walker created artworks that some scholars said exhibited "the psychological dimension of stereotypes and the obscenity of the American racial unconscious".
+Walker created artworks that some scholars said exhibited "the psychological dimension of stereotypes and the obscenity of the American racial unconscious".
 Walker's controversial works included Gone, An Historical Romance of a Civil War as it Occurred Between the Dusky Thighs of One Young Negress and Her Heart (1994), and The End of Uncle Tom and Grand Allegorical Tableau of Eva in Heaven (1995).
 The shocking images, her supporters said, challenged racist and stereotypical images of African Americans by offering stark images of the degradation of African Americans.

 Other critics, such as Saar and Howardena Pindell, disagreed with Walker's approach and believed the artist was reinforcing racism and racist stereotypes of African American life.
-In an NPR Radio interview, Saar "felt the work of Kara Walker was sort of revolting and negative and a form of betrayal to the slaves, particularly women and children, and that it was basically for the amusement and the investment of the white art establishment".
+In an NPR Radio interview, Saar stated, "... the work of Kara Walker was sort of revolting and negative and a form of betrayal to the slaves, particularly women and children, and that it was basically for the amusement and the investment of the white art establishment".
 The difference in age between Saar and her contemporaries and Walker can explain the older critics’ reactions to Walker's work.
 When Walker received the John D. and Catherine T. MacArthur Foundation Genius Award in 1997, Saar wrote letters to people in the art industry, protesting the award and asking, "Are African Americans being betrayed under the guise of art?"

+Betye Saar Legacy Group

+On July 29, 2025, Saar announced the Betye Saar Legacy Group to safeguard her legacy.
+The initiative was launched in partnership with her longtime gallery, Roberts Project.
+The nine curators, all of whom have worked closely with Saar, are: